Jun 29, 2022

 “We don’t know why so many cancers happen, but we do know why HPV-related cancers happen, and we have tools to prevent them from affecting our children and even eliminate them altogether,” she said.
 “Let’s be the generation that ends HPV-related cancers for good.”

 Before her cancer treatment, Weissman went through in vitro fertilization because she knew she would go into menopause and wanted to have the option to have biological children.
-She and her husband had their healthy baby girl via a surrogate pregnancy in May.
+She and her husband had their healthy baby girl via a surrogate pregnancy last May.
 And, she says, she will make sure her daughter, Louella, gets the shot when it’s time.

 “So many people don’t survive this disease,” she said.